 Determine Eligibility with the National Verifier

-Service providers must use the Lifeline National Eligibility Verifier (National Verifier) to determine eligibility for customers in Colorado, Mississippi, Montana, New Mexico, Utah, and Wyoming starting in 2018.
+Service providers must use the Lifeline National Eligibility Verifier (National Verifier) to determine eligibility for customers.
+Service Providers in California, Oregon, and Texas with work with their State Lifeline program.

 A customer may be eligible for Lifeline-supported service if they have a gross annual household income at or below 135 percent of the federal poverty guidelines.
 Visit the Income Eligibility to learn more, including income guidelines and acceptable forms of documentation.